gfeiden/PHYS-3210/Week 05/README.md

 integrals.

 The most basic MC methods rely on using a _sampling_ technique.
-To illustrate how a sample technique works, you're going to compute the value of &pi;
+To illustrate how a sampling technique works, you're going to compute the value of &pi;
 by performing a 2D integration (_Computational Physics_, pg 104).

  1. Imagine a circular pond within a square with sides of length 2 units.